falkaer/the-guide/m1_memory_hierarchies/s6_exercises.md

 signal and one with optimal usage of shared memory.

 ### m1::e4 - Matrix Multiplication
-For the second section you need to do a matrix multiplication and a tiled matrix multiplication (using shared memory).
+For the second section, also in ```gpu_hand_in``` you need to do a matrix multiplication and a tiled matrix multiplication (using shared memory).
 You should also try out doing a padded version.